 The Swiss watchmaker has recently introduced a scaled-down version of its cushion-shaped Malton Coussin family.
 Re-designed in a smaller size and better proportions specifically for women, the Marvin Malton Mini-Cushion Moonphase (Ref.
 M022.12.39.12) is even more laconic, compact, and features an attractive design for a piece that costs less than €600.

 Like many timekeepers in this price range, the watch is animated by a quartz movement.
 The caliber Ronda 708 that powers the watch is a close relative of the caliber Ronda 705 and is therefore reliable and relatively easy to repair.
 However, the mechanism features an additional moon phase module with a large central disk that allows for making timekeepers almost as beautiful as this Arnold & Son HM Perpetual Moon at literally just a fraction of the price.

 Of course, the guilloche-style pattern on the chapter ring looks simply stamped and the hands, as well the three Arabic numerals, are probably not heat-blued, but anodized for the sake of cost-cutting.
 However, while not offering much in terms of high watchmaking, the wristwatch does the job: it looks great and delivers on its promises.

-The latter, by the way of speaking, looks terrific (well, it at least looks terrific at this promotional photos) with its pair of diamond-shaped skeletonized hands, guilloche-like stamped dial and a great white-and-blue color scheme that makes the device look especially imposing.
+The latter, by the way of speaking, looks terrific (well, it at least looks terrific in these promotional photos) with its pair of diamond-shaped skeletonized hands, guilloche-like stamped dial, and a great white-and-blue color scheme that makes the device look especially imposing.
 Even the stock moon disk seems to have been modified to better match the chosen colors.

 Surprisingly, even the railway-style minute track looks home here nicely separating the dial from the bezel.

-Perhaps, the only thing that makes me raise an eyebrow here is the relative size of “MARVIN” logo to other elements of dial layout.
+Perhaps, the only thing that makes me raise an eyebrow here is the relative size of the “MARVIN” logo to other elements of the dial layout.
 I mean, is it some sort of compensation for the brand’s virtual obscurity?